mifjpn/Moebuntu-SetupHelperScript2/README.md

 The choices for "12) and 13)" are items to set or remove Moe-Pink-Icon (kawaii icons).

 "14) set Moe-spinner plymouth" is a setting item of Moe (Kawaii) plymouth (OS loading waiting screen).
-If you want to set Toy's basic screen image, type "Y" in "Set Toy's basic plymouse screen image (Y) Or Set Original(or Example) plymouth png-file(N)?:".
+If you want to set Moebuntu basic screen image, type "Y" in "Set Moebuntu basic plymouse screen image (Y) Or Set Original(or Example) plymouth png-file(N)?:".
 If you choose "N" for using the original PNG image file as a plymouth image, drag and drop the PNG image file from the nautilus file manager.
 If you press the return key without entering anything, the example PNG image will be specified.